From a Bloomberg article published early last week:

 Investor psychology need be at or near its most negative.

-You don't get great prices during the good times.
+You don't usually get great prices during the good times.